 Chopstar might look a little better and Porykart might have more choices, but Red does not lose at those games and that means they are worse than Morph Revenge II.

 Today Red is losing as Devil Drill.
-He mashes blindly at his controller, hoping against hope that his random button presses will trigger her Morph Mode or at least move her a few steps down the battlefield.
-They do not.
-The fighter on the right flails her feathered arms uselessly, swiping at empty air, and for her trouble she receives a kick in her beak-face from clear across the stage.
-A few more stretch-kicks send her crashing to the ground in a spray of red pixels, the SNES makes a garbled screech that's supposed to sound like a dying fearow, and Morph Revenge II keeps its comfortable position as The Best Game.
+He hammers the controls, hoping that his frantic button-mashing will trigger her Morph Mode or at least scoot her more than a few steps down the battlefield.
+It does not.
+The fighter on the right flails her feathered arms uselessly, swiping and jumping at empty air, and for her trouble she receives a kick in her beak-face from clear across the stage.
+A few more stretch-kicks send her crashing to the ground in a spray of red pixels; the SNES produces a garbled screech that's supposed to sound like a dying fearow; PLAYER ONE WINS dominates the screen; and Morph Revenge II keeps its comfortable position as The Best Game.

-Red sighs and pauses the game before the announcer finishes counting down the start of round two.
+Red sighs and pauses the game before the announcer can count in the start of round two.
 "Can we play Porykart now, Blue?
 We haven't played that in a while.
 Someone at school said he found something weird you can do with the turbo T-1 power-up, and I wanted to..."

-Blue jumps as his bedroom door bangs open, and in the moment it takes for him to calm down and whirl around to see the intruder Red manages to land a few lucky punches.
+Blue jumps as his bedroom door bangs open, and in the moment it takes him to whirl around to see the intruder Red manages to land a few lucky punches.
 Blue restores things to their natural order with a jumping kick that bounces Devil Drill off the background and puts her well out of striking range.
 "Stay out of my room, Daisy," he snaps.

 Daisy ignores him.
-"There's someone I'd like you boys to meet," she says.
-Blue wishes she wouldn't sound so cheerful while Reach is trying to kick all of Devil Drill's blood out.
+"There's someone I think you two should meet," she says.
+Blue wishes she wouldn't sound so cheerful while Strider is trying to kick all of Devil Drill's blood out.
 "The new neighbors are going door-to-door introducing themselves now that they're all moved in.
 This is their daughter, Leaf!"

-"Hi!" says a girl's voice, and there's a faint rustle of fabric like maybe she's waving at them.
+"Hi!" says the new girl.
 Blue grunts and keeps his eyes on the television.
-Red ventures a careful "Hello" over his shoulder and turns back to the game just in time to watch his fighter's health drop to half.
+Red ventures a careful "Hello" over his shoulder and turns back to the game just as his fighter's health drops to half.

-Blue grunts again; Red grunts, too, although Blue's pretty sure it's because he's struggling to make Devil Drill do something useful and not because he's paying attention to the girl standing around behind them.
+Blue grunts again; Red grunts, too, mostly because he's still struggling to make Devil Drill do something useful.

 Blue grabs his remote and cranks up the volume, losing most of his sister's exasperated sigh in a stream of digitized shouts, shrieks and spatters.
 "I'm sorry they're being so rude right now, Leaf," she says, raising her voice on "rude" so Blue and Red don't miss it.
 "Boys and their video games, you know.
 Come downstairs with me and I'll get you and your parents some tea.
 I'm sure Red and my brother will be much friendlier when they're done."

-"Thank you, Daisy," the girl says politely—Blue rolls his eyes as he imagines her bobbing in a silly little curtsy—"but I don't mind!
+"Thank you, Daisy," the girl says politely, "but I don't mind!
 I can just watch, and then we can play something together afterward!"

 "Are you sure?
 I'd feel awful if you were just sitting up here while they ignored you."

-"It's fine," the girl insists.
-"Maybe I'll have a little tea later, though, if that's okay with you."
+"It's fine," the girl insists, and she flounces into the room.
 Daisy makes a sound like she still thinks it's a bad idea, but she heads back out into the upstairs hallway all the same.

-Red pauses the game again, stopping in the middle of a hopeless attempt to block a hail of flying feet.
-"We can play something else if you want, uh, Leaf..." he starts, glancing over his shoulder at her and then hopefully at Blue.
+Red presses pause again, stopping in the middle of a fruitless attempt to block a hail of flying feet.
+"We can play something else if you want, Leaf..." he starts, glancing over his shoulder at her and then hopefully at Blue.

-"No, we can't," Blue insists.
-He unpauses the game with a meaningful look at Red.
-"We're not stopping until someone has killed all the other Jetcorp mutants and defeated Boreas and had the ultimate Morph Revenge, and I don't think we're gonna get that revenge playing house or hide-and-seek."
+"No, we can't," Blue snaps.
+He unpauses the game and gives Red a stern look.
+"We're not stopping until someone has killed all the other Jetcorp mutants and defeated Boreas and had the ultimate Morph Revenge, and I don't think we're gonna get that revenge playing hide-and-seek."

-The girl moves in closer, trying to get a better look at the TV.
+The girl moves in closer, trying to get a better view of the TV.
 "What are you doing, anyway?"

-Blue grins.
-He can hear the note of disgust in her voice, see her frowning out of the corner of his eye.
+Blue smirks.
+He can see her frowning out of the corner of his eye.
 "We're playing Morph Revenge II," he says proudly.
-"It's a game about mutants who escape from the lab that made them, and then they go crazy and try to kill all the other mutants with their mutant pokémon powers.
-It's got lots of fighting and violence and blood and it's only for real men, so even if we weren't busy you couldn't play with us."
+"It's a game about mutants who escape from the lab that made them, and then they try to kill all the other mutants with their mutant pokémon powers.
+It's got lots of fighting and blood and it's real tough and anyone who isn't an expert just gets their butt kicked, so even if we weren't busy you couldn't play with us."

 "No, I mean just you," the girl continues, stopping next to Red and glaring at the screen.
 "What are you doing?
 Don't you know how to play Devil Drill at all?"

-She snatches the controller out of Red's hands before he can start saying "What?" and her fingers fly over a sequence of buttons before he can finish it.
-Blue only just looks back in time to see the fearow-woman leap over a stretch-kick and drive her own foot straight into Reach's face.
-His eyes go wide and he mashes the controls but his character has no time to respond—the girl has moved Devil Drill in close, too close, and in a matter of seconds she has drilled her beak-face into the other mutant's chest.
-Reach's health bar plummets in a shower of pixellated gore.
+She snatches the controller out of Red's hands before he can start saying "What?" and her thumbs fly over a sequence of buttons before he can finish it.
+Blue only just looks back in time to see the fearow-woman leap over a stretch-kick and drive her own foot right into Strider's face.
+His eyes go wide and he mashes the controls but his character has no time to respond—the girl has moved Devil Drill in close, too close, and in no time at all she has drilled her beak-face into the other mutant's chest.
+Strider's health bar plummets in a shower of pixellated gore.
 Blue's jaw plummets along with it.

-Devil Drill blocks his opening kick, dashes in and proceeds to tear into the struggling Reach; the boys can barely see what's happening through the haze of crimson dots, and Blue can't press buttons fast enough to keep up.
-"Then once you've got him pinned you do this and she goes into Morph Mode for the finisher," the girl explains, her thumbs moving effortlessly from one combo to another, her tone almost disinterested as her fighter transforms into a monstrous bird and plunges a wicked beak into Reach's back.
+Devil Drill blocks his opening kick, dashes in and proceeds to tear into the struggling Strider.
+The boys can barely see what's happening through the haze of crimson dots, and Blue can't mash buttons fast enough to keep up.
+"Then once you've got him pinned you do this and she goes into Morph Mode for the finisher," the girl explains, her tone almost disinterested as her fighter transforms into a monstrous bird and plunges a wicked beak into Strider's back.
 There are more red pixels, there's another scream and then the match is over.
 Blue's health is at zero.
 The girl hasn't taken any damage at all.

 "Easy," says the girl, and Blue fumes silently as he reaches forward to turn off the console.
 "I dunno why you're still playing this anyway.
 My dad and I beat it forever ago.
-Morph Revenge III has way more fighters and better graphics, and the blood doesn't look all blocky like that.
+Morph Revenge III has way more fighters and cooler special moves and better graphics, so the blood doesn't look all blocky like that.
 You two can come over and play it sometime if you want!
-Devil Drill has three new moves and a gross new Morph Mode attack, too, although she's nowhere near as awesome as Tank, the new blastoise guy..."
+Devil Drill has a super-gross Monster Morph Mode attack now, if you like her, but she's nowhere near as awesome as Tank, the new blastoise guy..."

-She heads out the door, rattling off the list of new characters and new combos in between questions about what kinds of tea Blue's sister has downstairs.
+She bounces out the door, rattling off the list of new characters and new combos in between questions about what kind of tea Blue's sister has downstairs.
 Red, following close behind, says he doesn't know about the tea but can she teach him those combos if he comes by tomorrow?
 Blue stays where he is and yanks the cartridge out of the system.
-He glares at the characters on the worn sticker, then tosses the game into a corner when he can't look at Reach's smug face any longer.
+He glares at the characters on the worn sticker, then tosses the game into a corner when he can't look at Strider's smug face any longer.